godly-devotion/coffee-ratio/README.md

 ### Android

-Find the Coffee Ratio app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.godly_devotion.coffee_ratio).
+Install the Coffee Ratio app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.godly_devotion.coffee_ratio).
 If you'd like to test out the app before you buy, navigate to the web app version which is free to use.

 ### iOS

-Open Safari app and navigate to Coffee Ratio.
+Open Safari app and navigate to the web app.
 From the website, tap the Share button, then tap "Add to Home Screen".

 ## For Developers